Having a tough time defeating Nayzaga in Dauntless? Here is a guide that will make things easier.

 This choice is a pretty straightforward one.
 It is a sword and it is Terra.
-The Unique Effect on this one can be life saving at times, you will find out once you take it to the fight.
+The Unique Effect of this one can be life-saving at times, you will find out once you take it to the fight.
 Keep upgrading your Skarn’s Rancor or Terra weapon until it says ‘180 vs Weak‘ or ‘200 vs Weak‘ under Elemental Attunement.

 Nayzaga Mechanics – Attacks and Movement

-When you approach Nayzaga for the first time it will do a spin and shoot a ground electric bolt towards you.
+When you approach Nayzaga for the first time it will do a spin and shoot a ground electric bolt toward you.
 The bolt is pretty easy to dodge as long as you time the dodge right.
-After you dodge the bolt, Nayzaga will dash or slide towards you twice.
-Try to dodge both the attacks.
+After you dodge the bolt, Nayzaga will dash or slide toward you twice.
+Try to dodge both attacks.

 After the dashes, the next move of Nayazaga will depend on your position.
 If you are standing closer to its face then it will try to attack you by doing hand swipes.
 If you are standing at a distance then it will deploy electric spikes or pylons.
 Basically, the Nayzaga has a total of four types of attacks for players standing close to him.
 They are the hand swipes, spin attack, slam, and the back slide where Nayzaga slides towards you with its back facing forward.
 The best strategy would be staying away from it after its initial attacks, that would make the Nyazaga start shooting the shock spikes and pylons and you will get a decent time window to go its face and start damaging it because it completely stands still when shooting the spikes.